-If you have a sleeping partner, there will undoubtedly be more pressure on your mattress in comparison to the one that bears the weight of a single person.
+If you have a sleeping partner, there will undoubtedly be more pressure on your mattress than the one that bears the weight of a single person.
 The extra weight may cause premature sagging and make it less supportive over time.
 So, for couples, or people sharing their beds, it's usually suggested to use a mattress with a thickness of at least 10 to 12 inches.

 Health and Medical Conditions